deemp/flakes/README.md

   nix develop
   ```

+- This will load the shell tools and write `settings.json`.
+You can configure the necessary settings in `writeSettings` ([flake.nix](flake.nix))

-- You should build the project to verify HLS can also build it
+- Okay, build the project to verify HLS can also build it
   ```
   stack build
   ```